 After you grow and eat your asparagus, you will want to preserve your harvest so you can enjoy it all year long.
 Here are a couple of great articles on how to preserve asparagus.

-- How To Dehydrate Asparagus by Dehydrating Made Easy
+- How To Dehydrate Asparagus by Purposeful Pantry

 - Preserving and Preparing Asparagus by Simply Canning

 One of the benefits of growing asparagus is eating it!
 We have a crazy easy recipe for Roasted Asparagus with Parmesan Cheese that we know you’ll love!

 Ready in less than 12 minutes, it’s the perfect side dish for any meal!